 Ireland has a strong tradition of creating famous Irish Bands that are known all around the world.
-From Irish traditional bands to rock and pop bands, you name the genre and we probably have a successful band.
+From traditional famous Irish boybands to rock and pop bands, you name the genre and we probably have a successful band.

 Not to sound boastful but the emerald island has created some of the best bands and music that is adored around the world.
 From the likes of U2, Westlife and the Dubliners; who all offer something uniquely different for a variety of people.